Frequently Asked Questions: Levine Museum’s New Direction

 And there is no substitute for in-person gatherings that convene people in dialogue and celebration.
 So we will continue to offer a central location that tells Charlotte’s stories and provides space for people to convene and connect.
 In addition, Levine is going out into non-traditional spaces to work with communities to co-create exhibits, experiences, programs and dialogues – in libraries, community centers and other venues.

-No, you will still be able to find Levine Museum in the community where we will host exhibits, dialogues, and celebrations, and online, through livestreamed programs and virtual exhibits.
-We will unveil a pop-up exhibit in Charlotte’s Grier Heights neighborhood this spring.
+You will also still be able to find Levine Museum in the community where we will host exhibits, dialogues, and celebrations, and online, through livestreamed programs and virtual exhibits.
+We will unveil a pop-up exhibit in Charlotte’s Grier Heights neighborhood this fall.
 Last summer, in partnership with the City of Charlotte, we launched “KnowCLT”, our first app-based digital walking tour of the Second Ward neighborhood formerly known as Brooklyn.
-A second digital walking tour, which will take users on an exploration of civil rights history across Uptown, is underway, targeted for release later this year.
+A second digital walking tour, which will take users on an exploration of civil rights history across Uptown, is underway, targeted for release later in 2022.

 We will hold our Family Day celebrations in neighborhoods across the city.

-We will relocate our offices to the VAPA Center on North Tryon Street.
-And our current museum remains open to the public Friday-Mondays through May 15th.
+We have relocated our offices to the VAPA Center on North Tryon Street.

 Under the guidance of a highly trained museum registrar, we are looking at all of the nearly 8,000 objects in our care to make sure we know which objects were accessioned by the Museum and which objects were borrowed.
 For those objects we have on loan, we will either attempt to return them to the lenders or, in some cases, ask the lender to allow us to accession them.
 We will review accessioned objects to ensure there is documentation to demonstrate authenticity and provenance, and to determine whether those objects best belong in our collection or whether they might be more useful to another institution.